donkeyxote/djangle/README.md

 ## instructions for mail and self-removal ban services:

 **big fat warning:**
-> django database is used as message queue: moving to other message brokers (e.g. redditmq) is highly recommended for
+> Django database is used as message queue: moving to other message brokers (e.g. redditmq) is highly recommended for
 > production purposes.

 move to project directory